openingscience/book/_posts/2013-08-16-research_funding.md

 Obviously, crowdfunding meets several of the aforementioned criteria.
-Jim Giles, while commenting also on the public nature of crowdfunding, states in this context:'' *“*Crowd-funding''—raising money for research directly from the public—looks set to become increasingly common.”
+Jim Giles, while commenting also on the public nature of crowdfunding, states in this context: “*Crowd-funding — raising money for research directly from the public — looks set to become increasingly common.*”
 (Giles 2012, p.
 252).
 In principle, crowdfunding can also be more closely intertwined with the model of *Citizen Science* than traditional research funding organizations – for those organizations only a select